aiexsilva/Android_mobile/README.md

-# Calculator Android
+# Collection of projects from android development class.

-Fully functioning calculator using kotlin for android development.
+Fully functioning calculator and news app using kotlin for android development.